 Words by Jessica Peace

-Whether you tossed your seeds with us in March or you’re shoving them into your bald patches and window boxes now (you can grab a packet here), here’s a few ways to make your meadow work and bring on the birds and the bees!....
+Whether you tossed your seeds with us in Spring or you’re shoving them into your autumnal bald patches and window boxes ready for next year (you can grab a packet here), here’s a few ways to make your meadow work and bring on the birds and the bees!....